-the results were separated according to cloud phase and season.
-Average cloud top temperatures were 0°C for liquid clouds, -10°C for mixed-phase clouds, and -15°C for ice clouds.
-Cloud top temperatures were slightly higher during summer and for precipitating clouds and slightly lower during winter and for non-precipitating clouds, though with a similar spread of values.
-The seasonal behaviour of cloud top and base heights for liquid clouds differs from that of ice and mixed-phase clouds.
+fers from that of ice and mixed-phase clouds.
 Liquid clouds were relatively unchanged in vertical extent between summer and autumn, while both ice and mixed-phase clouds had lower top and base heights in autumn than in summer.
-Note that the increased top height and cloud thickness of precipitating
+Note that the increased top height and cloud thickness of precipitating mixed-phase clouds is related to their connection to the passage of low-pressure systems.

 In general, the clouds observed during ACSE were rather shallow with a median (mean) geometrical thickness of 250 m (800 m).
 Liquid clouds were found to be thinnest during both seasons and with only a small variation between median (220 m) and mean (285 m) values.
 Mixed-phase clouds were the thickest with median depths of 750 m in summer and 940 m in winter, with a similar mean value for both seasons.
 Ice clouds were slightly deeper in autumn, with a median (mean) geometric thickness of 250 m (730 m) compared to 220 m (570 m) in summer.
-It should be emphasised that these statistics are dominated by liquid clouds in summer and by mixed-phase clouds during autumn.
+It should be emphasized that these statistics are dominated by liquid clouds in summer and by mixed-phase clouds during autumn.

-3.2 LWP, IWP and cloud top temperature
+3.2 LWP, IWP, and cloud-top temperature

-3.2.1 Liquid-water clouds
+3.2.1 Liquid water clouds

-The frequency distribution of LWP in non-precipitating liquid water clouds during summer and autumn is shown in Figure 7a.
-While a negative LWP related to the retrieval error of 25-30 gm-2 (Turner et al., 2007) is clearly unphysical, these values cannot be excluded without biasing the statistics.
-Liquid water clouds during summer had a mean LWP of 37±59 gm-2 and median of 13 gm-2.
-These values were similar during autumn with a mean of 41±54 gm-2 and median of 20 g/m2.
-Both distributions peak at a LWP around 10 gm-2.
-In summer a small number of clouds (less than 1% of all cases) had a LWP in excess of 400 gm-2 while in autumn the maximum LWP was approximately 495 gm-2.
+The frequency distribution of LWP in non-precipitating liquid water clouds during summer and autumn is shown in Fig. 7a.
+While a negative LWP related to the retrieval error of $25-30 \text{ g m}^{-2}$ (Turner et al., 2007) is clearly unphysical, these values cannot be excluded without biassing the statistics.
+Liquid water clouds during summer had a mean LWP of 37 ± 59 g m-2 and median of 13 g m-2.
+These values were similar during autumn with a mean of 41 ± 54 g m-2 and median of 20 g m^{-2} .
+Both distributions peak at a LWP around $10 \,\mathrm{g}\,\mathrm{m}^{-2}$.
+In summer a small number of clouds (less than 1 % of all cases) had a LWP in excess of 400 g m^{-2} while in autumn the maximum LWP was approximately 495 g m^{-2} .
 These high values of LWP are generally related to frontal passages.
-Almost no seasonal difference in the LWP distributions is apparent in the cumulative frequency curves in Figure 5a.
-The curves also show that in summer and autumn 76% and 72%, respectively, of liquid clouds were below the infra-red black body limit of approximately 50 gm-2 (Tjernström et al., 2015).
-If the black body limit is set to 30 gm-2 (Shupe and Intrieri, 2004), the occurrence rates are reduced to about 67% in summer and 60% in autumn.
-These
+Almost no seasonal difference in the LWP distributions is apparent in the cumulative frequency curves in Fig. 7a.
+The curves also show that in summer and autumn 76 % and 72 %, respectively, of liquid clouds were below the